 She outlined the course they would be following for the rest of the year and then dismissed them.

 “She’s great, isn’t she?”
 Nathan said.
 “I mean, she really knows what she’s talking about.”

 Between James and his cousins, Albus was already familiar with most of the teachers’ reputations so he knew Professor Jones was very highly regarded.

 Professor Blackburn, who they had next, was rather more of an unknown quantity.
 However, her greeting to the class seemed pleasant enough.

 “Transfiguration has a reputation for being one of the more difficult subjects,” she told them.
-“However, I personally consider it one of the most important.
+“But I personally consider it one of the most important.
 And one of the more interesting, as well.
-The introductory material might not seem that way, but remember that it’s Transfiguration which allows people transform into animals.”
+The introductory material might not seem that way, but remember that it’s Transfiguration which allows people to transform into animals.”

 Dora Nottingham raised her hand.

 “Are you an Animagus, Professor?”